GOPIVIRAT/Splunk-SOC-Detection-Project/Suricata(IDS,IPS)/Documentation.md

 In this project, I built a Network Intrusion Detection System (NIDS) using Suricata on Linux to capture malicious traffic and forward logs into Splunk for centralized monitoring and analysis.

-I then simulated multiple real-world attacker techniques across different stages of the attack lifecycle, such as:
+ Then i simulated multiple real-world attacker techniques across different stages of the attack lifecycle, such as:

 🔍 Reconnaissance – Nmap scanning to identify open ports and services